iobis/resources/content/tutorials/duckdb-part1/index.md

 ---

-# The OBIS full export
+# The OBIS occurrence dataset

 OBIS has more than 160 million occurrence records available (and growing!).
-Previously you could download the [full export](https://obis.org/data/access/) as a single Parquet file and do a range of analysis with it, but since recently the full export [became available in AWS](https://github.com/iobis/obis-open-data) through the [Open Data Program](https://aws.amazon.com/opendata/).
+Previously you could download the [occurrence dataset](https://obis.org/data/access/) as a single Parquet file and do a range of analysis with it, but since recently the occurrence dataset [became available in AWS](https://github.com/iobis/obis-open-data) through the [Open Data Program](https://aws.amazon.com/opendata/).
 This came with a total update of the way the data is offered.
-Now the full export is offered as a dataset of [GeoParquet](https://geoparquet.org/) files, what opens up a world of possibilities in doing spatial analysis with the data, and also make analysis much more efficient and cloud performant.
+Now the occurrence dataset is offered as [GeoParquet](https://geoparquet.org/) files, what opens up a world of possibilities in doing spatial analysis with the data, and also make analysis much more efficient and cloud performant.
 This new version also contains all measurements of the [eMoF extension](https://manual.obis.org/data_format.html#extendedmeasurementorfact-extension-emof).

 There are two ways you can access this dataset: download it locally or access directly from the AWS bucket.
 In both cases, we need the right tools to work with it.
 So, let's dive in this three parts tutorial.
 On the first part we will talk about [**DuckDB**](https://duckdb.org/), and how to do basic SQL queries.
 On the second part we will check the spatial capabilities of DuckDB.
 Finally, on the third part we will explore duckplyr, an R package that brings the tidyverse grammar to work with DuckDB on R.